I spent the last week of August on a boat conducting an acoustics experiment

 perched in the rain and wind.
 A desperate NORTHERN WATERTHRUSH landed on the

-continued to circle for a while but eventually seemed to move on.
-Or perhaps
+back deck.
+The birds continued to circle for a while but eventually seemed to move on.

 The GREEN HERON remained on board until the next morning.
 It made an attempt to